Difference Between Keto And Low Carb Dieting

 Low Carb Diet: Does not require a high fat diet.
 A low carb, low fat, and high protein diet is ideal when on a basic low carb diet.

 Keto: With only about 20 grams of carbs allowed each day, it is almost impossible to get enough fiber in your diet.
-Dietary fiber can help regulate blood pressure, cholesterol, and your food transit time.
+Dietary fiber can help regulate blood pressure, blood cholesterol levels, and your food transit time.
 So, care must be taken to make good food choices.

 Low Carb Diet: You can easily get enough fiber in a low carb diet.
-This is especially true when you follow a low carb, low fat, high protein diet.
+This is especially true when you follow a basic low carb diet.

 Keto: When starting a keto diet, you will have frequent urination.
 The frequent urination is a result of your body getting rid of your stored sugar.
-Therefore, your water loss (urination) will be much higher.
+Therefore, your water loss (urination) will be much higher when entering ketosis.

 Low Carb Diet: Water loss is at a normal rate on a low carb diet.
 If you drink more water, you may urinate more frequently.
 But otherwise, water loss essentially remains the same.

 Keto: Electrolyte balance is significantly affected due to increased urination (water/electrolyte loss).
-Therefore, you can easily become dehydrated and experience muscle cramps and other related issues.
+Therefore, you can easily become dehydrated and experience muscle cramps and other related issues without proper electrolytes supplements.

 Low Carb Diet: Electrolytes are not affected when starting or while on a low carb diet.

 Keto: Fat becomes your body’s primary source of energy.
-So, you must eat a comparatively large amount of fat on a keto diet.
+So, you must eat a comparatively large amount of healthy fats on a keto diet.

 Low Carb Diet: Carbs are still your primary source of energy.
-However, when carbs are lowered, fats will not be stored.
+However, when your carb intake is lowered, excess carbohydrates will not be converted to fat.
 Instead, stored fat will be burned for energy when your carbohydrate fuel runs out.
 As a result, weight loss is achieved progressively but not suddenly.

 Keto: High levels of ketones are present when on a keto diet.

 Keto: The keto diet forces the body to use primarily fat for energy.
-So, being in a state of ketosis is the indicator for a ketogenic diet.
+So, being in a state of ketosis is the indicator for any ketogenic diet including the Atkins Diet.